IBM/coffee-donut-instructions/README.md

 ## Prerequisites
 1. This workshop assumes you have an IBM Cloud account.
 Please ask the workshop facilitator for the URL to sign up for IBM account.
 If you don't have a unique URL, you can [register here](https://ibm.biz/Bdq2TN) - https://ibm.biz/Bdq2TN.
+2. Download [assets/coffee-donut.zip](assets/coffee-donut.zip) file that will be used as a template in this workshop.

 ## Steps

-### 1. Search for Watson Studio service on IBM Cloud in the Catalog or using the search bar as shown here
+1. Search for Watson Studio service on IBM Cloud in the Catalog or using the search bar as shown here
 ![](images/create-watson-studio.png)

-### 2. Create a Watson Studio instance
+1. Create a Watson Studio instance
 ![](images/create-watson-studio-instance.png)

-### 3. Click on `Getting Started` to launch Watson Studio
+1. Click on `Get Started` to launch Watson Studio
 ![](images/launch-watson-studio.png)

-### 4. Start creating a `New Project` inside Watson Studio
+1. Start creating a `New Project` inside Watson Studio
 ![](images/start-new-project.png)

-### 5. Create a project from a sample or file
+1. Create a project from a sample or file
 ![](images/create-from-sample.png)

-### 6. Create new storage service
+1. Create new storage service
 ![](images/create-new-storage-service.png)

-### 7. You can leave the defaults and click on `Create`
+1. You can leave the defaults and click on `Create`
 ![](images/create-new-storage-service-defaults.png)

-### 8. Upload the sample file to create the new project.
+1. Upload the sample file to create the new project.
 You can find the sample zip file under [assets/coffee-donut.zip](assets/coffee-donut.zip).
 ![](images/upload.sample.png)

-### 9. Finish uploading file and create new project
+1. Finish uploading file and create new project
 ![](images/finish-creating-project.png)

 ![](images/project-in-process.png)

-### 10. Once the project has finished, view project to see details
+1. Once the project has been created, view project to see details
 ![](images/viewproject.png)

-### 11. Open `Assets` section.
+1. Open `Assets` tab.
 This is where you will find the data and notebooks
 ![](images/assets.png)

-### 12. Scroll down to `Notebooks` and open the `Train a sample classifier` notebook
+1. Scroll down to `Notebooks` and open the `Train a sample classifier` notebook
 ![](images/open-notebook.png)

-### 13. If your note is in read-only mode, use the pencil button to edit the notebook
+1. If your notebook is in read-only mode, use the pencil button to edit the notebook
 ![](images/edit-notebook.png)

-### 14. This will instantiate a new runtime for you to run the notebook
+1. This will instantiate a new runtime for you to run the notebook
 ![](images/notebook-runtime.png)

-### 15. You can now run the cells to create the neural network!
+1. You can now run the cells to create the neural network!
 ![](images/run-notebook.png)

 ## Additional clarifications for the notebook

-### 1. Adding credentials to the notebook
+1. Adding credentials to the notebook
 ![](images/notebook-cos-credentials-insert.png)

-### 2. Using credentials in the notebook.
+1. Using credentials in the notebook.
 Make sure you change the variable name to what was assigned in the last step when you added credentials to the notebook
 ![](images/notebook-cos-credentials-variable.png)